Not getting bars but need to respond to a client’s text? Maybe you’re traveling out of the country and want to keep in touch with your team.

 But waiting that long to respond might mean you forget to respond altogether.

-Scheduling text messages ensures you don’t disturb the client outside of business hours and don’t forget to text back.
+Scheduling text messages ensure you don’t disturb the client outside of business hours and don’t forget to text back.

 8. Free number porting